nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

       Imperative object-oriented code is what I learned in school and used for years, and my personal mileage with it is that you can be productive quickly but a functional approach can help prevent issues with shared mutable state and other pitfalls that are easy to fall into when you scale your programs.

-[^3]: The operator’s name ‘cons’ in Scala is in homage to the cons cell data structure used as the basis for collections in many Lisp family languages.
+[^3]: The operator's name 'cons' in Scala is in homage to the cons cell data structure used as the basis for collections in many Lisp family languages.
 More information can be found [here][conslink]

 [^4]: Even though this article and the John Hughes memo will refer to 'cons' as though it were implemented entirely with functions, it usually isn't in practice.
 Scala uses a case class and factory method to build a list and hold it in memory, and it isn't alone.
 Lisp and other functional languages have opted for data structures because a truly stateless functional approach isn't as performant.
 For more on proving the 'cons' interface can be implemented solely with functions, see the reference to Church Encoding [here](https://en.wikipedia.org/wiki/Cons)